DoubleF3lix/Java-Data-Pack-Tutorial/guides/home/welcome.md

 # Home
 <hr>

 Welcome to the **Java Data Pack Tutorial** (JDPT)!
 This should help to serve as a guide for newcomers, but it may also serve as a reference for experienced users.
-This tutorial is not a replacement of the [Official Minecraft Wiki](https://minecraft.gamepedia.com/Minecraft_Wiki), and should not be treated as such.
+This tutorial is not a replacement of the [Minecraft Wiki](https://minecraft.gamepedia.com/Minecraft_Wiki), and should not be treated as such.
 This tutorial will cover all of the following:
 - Minecraft Commands
 - Data Packs & Functions